 – The number of selected projects may vary depending on applications and available budget.

-– If you want to stop the research of the URP program, you must return to pay allowances, scholarships, and URP funding.
+– If you want to stop your research on the URP program, you must return to pay allowances, scholarships, and URP funding.

 – After the end of the study, the student must attend the URP workshop.

-– It is not permitted to participate in the URP program simultaneously with an internship or exchange program.
+– Participation in the URP program simultaneously with an internship or exchange program is not permitted.

 – Approximately 60 individual research projects(Single/Team) will be selected.